Voter Registration & Education

 “Confusion about sexual orientation is not unusual during adolescence.
 Counseling may be helpful for young people who are uncertain about their sexual orientation or for those who are uncertain about how to express their sexuality and might profit from an attempt at clarification through a counseling or psychotherapeutic initiative.
 Therapy directed specifically at changing sexual orientation is contraindicated, since it can provoke guilt and anxiety while having little or no potential for achieving changes in orientation.”

-The Protection From Conversion Therapy Act Will Protect LGBTQ Youth from Harmful Conversion Therapy
+The LGBTQ Mental Health Protections Act Will Protect LGBTQ Minnesotans from Harmful Conversion Therapy

-The Youth Conversion Therapy Ban will protect LGBTQ youth from dangerous and discredited practices aimed at changing one’s sexual orientation, including efforts to change gender identity or expression.
-The bill will prevent licensed mental health care providers in Minnesota from practicing conversion therapy on youth under the age of 18 and vulnerable adults.
+The LGBTQ Mental Health Act will protect LGBTQ people from dangerous and discredited practices aimed at changing one’s sexual orientation, including efforts to change gender identity or expression.
+This bill will prevent mental health care providers in Minnesota from practicing conversion therapy.
 This legislation will:

-- Protect youth and vulnerable adults from being coerced into treatments which are ineffective and which lead to depression, decreased self-esteem, substance abuse, self- harm and suicide.
+- Protect Minnesotans from being coerced into treatments which are ineffective and which lead to depression, decreased self-esteem, substance abuse, self-harm and suicide.

 - Prevent parents from being taken advantage of by deceptive agents of the conversion therapy industry.

-- Does NOT affect religious or non-licensed counseling.
+- Does NOT affect religious or individual prayer practices.

-While we cannot know the precise number of youth who have been subjected to these practices in Minnesota, we know of multiple cases of LGBTQ youth experiencing attempts to change their identity within our state.
+While we cannot know the precise number of those who have been subjected to these practices in Minnesota, we know of multiple cases of LGBTQ people experiencing attempts to change their identity within our state.

-As of March 1, 2018, 9 states and the District of Columbia have banned this harmful practice.
-Minnesota has the chance to continue leading on LGBTQ rights by passing SF 1974 and HF 2281.
+As of November, 2018, 14 states, the District of Columbia and 70 cities nationwide have restricted this harmful practice.
+Minnesota has the chance to continue leading on LGBTQ rights by passing the LGBTQ Mental Health Protections Act.

 Electing Equity Candidates